Foundation Crack Repair Made Easy for Homeowners

-Our line of D-I-Y Foundation Crack Repair Kits uses the same two-component polyurethane (or epoxy) for injection as do our professional toolkits for contractors.
-Two-component injection polymers are used by practically all waterproofing contractors because the material provides a superior repair that will last forever!
-The kits are user-friendly and no special skills are required.
-Just a little bit of patience on your end and a couple hours of your time.
+Our DIY Homeowner Basement Wall Crack Repair Kits use the same two-component polyurethane and epoxy as our professional toolkits for waterproofing contractors do.
+These two-component injection polymers are used by practically all waterproofing contractors because the materials provide superior waterproofing results that last forever.
+The kits are user-friendly, and no special skills are required to do the job yourself.
+All that is required from the applicator is patience and a couple of hours of your time.

 Did You Know?
 Cheaper repair kits use single-component, hydrophilic foams that absorb water but eventually crumble after repeated drying.

-Once the urethane has been injected into the damp crack, the proprietary, two-component polyurethane expands forcefully (2-3 minute reaction time) to fill the entire depth of the crack with hydrophobic foam that repels water and WILL NOT BREAK DOWN (as proven over many years).
-Once the urethane has cured, the foundation crack will never leak water again because the crack has been sealed entirely (meaning water will never be able to enter the crack from the backside).
+Once the liquid urethane has been injected into the damp crack, the proprietary, two-component polyurethane expands forcefully (2-4 minute reaction time), filling the entire depth and length of the wall crack with a closed-cell foam that repels water and will not break down.
+Once the urethane has cured, it will plug the void entirely and block backside water for a lifetime.

-The DIY kits feature internally split dual-component cartridges and mixing nozzles to ensure proper mixing when it is time to inject.
-The kits ship complete and are ready for use!
-Allowing you to fix cracks like a pro, without having to pay someone to do it for you.
+The DIY Basement Wall Crack Repair Kits feature single, internally split dual-component cartridges and mixing nozzles to ensure proper mixing during the injection process.
+Our kits ship complete and are ready for use once delivered, allowing you to fix cracks like a professional without having to pay a contractor to do it for you.

-We recommend using the polyuerthane kits for sealing and waterproofing non-structural cracks in poured concrete walls.
-These low-pressure injection kits are best used on wet, damp, or leaking cracks.
+We recommend injecting polyurethane for sealing and waterproofing non-structural cracks in poured concrete walls.
+These low-pressure injection kits are best used: on wet, damp, or leaking cracks.

-Epoxy injection was originally developed to repair cracks in large concrete structures.
+Originally, epoxy injection was developed for repairing cracks in large concrete structures.
 Since epoxy is stronger than concrete, it provides a structural repair.
-However, you cannot hold a house foundation together by “gluing” a moving structural crack – another crack would soon develop.
+However, you cannot hold a house foundation wall together by “gluing” a moving structural crack.
+Another crack may soon develop.

-Did you know?
+Important!
 Structural cracks in basement walls are typically horizontal.
-If you have a crack that continues to move, consult a structural engineer.
+If you have a crack that continues to move, please consult a structural engineer.

-Epoxy injection kits can be used for repairing wide cracks (>1/4") or when added strength is needed.
+Epoxy injection kits are recommended for repairing wider cracks (>1/4″) or when added strength is needed.

 Injectable epoxy does not only stop water but also provides structural strength.
-Epoxies strength and bond with the concrete will exceed the strength of the concrete itself!
-It prevents further elongation and “yawning” of the crack.
+Epoxy’s strength and its bond to the concrete exceed the strength of the concrete itself!
+Injecting epoxy prevents further elongation and “yawning” of the crack.
 However, if the underlying cause of the structural stress is not resolved, a new crack may develop right next to the repaired crack.